OpenTollGate/tollgate-merchant/readme.md

 - Handling payments from customers
 - Initiating session after payment
-- Choosing upstream routers to connect to
+- Evaluating LAN sightings from crowsnest and making an economical decision on whether to connect to those spotted Tollgates.

 ### Docker build - Raspberry Pi